K3vwho/visualDet3D/README.md

 ```bash
 make docker-dev
 ```
-4. Go to teh training steps and run teh model
+4. Go to the training steps and run the model

 # Visual 3D Detection Package: